Life Insurance Guide

 Other Useful Information

 Life insurance agents are licensed by the State, and may represent one or more companies.
 If you use an agent, choose carefully.
 Agents earn a commission on your business, and should do more for you than just sell you a life insurance policy or annuity contract.
-They should assess your individual needs, answer your insurance questions and help you establish your goals.
-If you are considering the purchase of a variable annuity, the agent should have an insurance license and a registration with the National Association of Securities Dealers to sell variable products, which are considered to be securities.
+They should assess your individual needs, answer your insurance questions, and help you establish your goals.
+If you are considering the purchase of a variable annuity, the agent should have an insurance license and a registration with the Financial Industry Regulatory Authority (FINRA)to sell variable products, which are considered to be securities.
 You should receive a prospectus describing the investment alternatives available to you.

 Additional information about life insurance companies can be found by reading insurance company rating services reports.
 Five major insurance rating companies grade insurers on their financial health and ability to pay claims.
 These companies are: